Zernez/WSN_EmbeddedDevice/README.md

-# Wireless Sensor Networking with motes
+# Wireless Sensor Networking, leveraging constraint software development with motes
-Projects explore features of TelosB motes with C scripts with a final project of comparison from encrypted communication and plaintext with ad hoc FEC Forward Error Correction
+Projects explore features of TelosB motes with C scripts with a final project of comparison from encrypted communication and plaintext with ad hoc FEC Forward Error Correction.